Hypnos

+Etymology

+According to the Dutch linguist Robert S. P. Beekes, the god's name derives from the Proto-Indo-European root *sup-no- 'sleep'.

 Description

 Hypnos is usually the fatherless son of Nyx ("The Night"), although sometimes Nyx's consort Erebus ("The Darkness") is named as his father.
 His twin brother is Thanatos ("Death").
 Both siblings live in the underworld (Hades).
 According to rumors, Hypnos lived in a big cave, which the river Lethe ("Forgetfulness") comes from and where night and day meet.
-His bed is made of ebony, on the entrance of the cave grow a number of poppies and other soporific plants.
+They call this area the Land of Dreams.
+His bed is made of ebony, and on the entrance of the cave grow several poppies and other soporific plants.
 No light and no sound would ever enter his grotto.
-According to Homer, he lives on the island Lemnos, which later on has been claimed to be his very own dream-island.
+According to Homer, he lives on the island Lemnos, which later on has been claimed to be his very own dream island.
 He is said to be a calm and gentle god, as he helps humans in need and, due to their sleep, owns half of their lives.